 1993 – today

-The current logo consists of the name of the car brand, made in the style that was approved back in 1970.
-The large inscription is painted in dark olive green and is placed on a white background.
+The current logo consists of the car brand’s name, which was made in the style approved in 1970.
+The large inscription is painted in dark olive green on a white background.

 Font and Colors